 What difference do qualifications make to a customer?

-There are people who call themselves 'therapists' but are not actually officially qualified in either animal or human therapies.
-Not only can these therapists be a potential danger to their animal (or human) patients, but it is very unlikely that they will be adequately insured.
+There's people who call themselves 'therapists' but are not actually officially qualified in either animal or human therapies.
+Not only can these therapists be a potential danger to their animal (or human) patients, but it's very unlikely that they will be adequately insured.

-Being registered with the General Osteopath Council means that you are suitably qualified to carry out Osteopathy.
-By proving that you have undertaken a rigorous training and achieved nationally recognised qualifications, potential customers know that they are going to receive a high standard of expertise.
-In addition you are only likely to obtain insurance cover to practise as an animal osteopath in the UK, if you have completed a course recognised by the General Osteopathic Council.
+Being registered with the General Osteopath Council means that you're suitably qualified to carry out Osteopathy.
+By proving that you've undertaken a rigorous training and achieved nationally recognised qualifications, potential customers know that they are going to receive a high standard of expertise.
+In addition you're only likely to obtain insurance cover to practise as an animal osteopath in the UK, if you've completed a course recognised by the General Osteopathic Council.